EmmyAnieDev/Laravel_Beginner_To_Advance/README.md

 -   Different clients such as React, Vue, Flutter, and Kotlin can connect to the same API, as long as the API provides endpoints that conform to a standard protocol (e.g., HTTP/HTTPS) and data format (e.g., JSON or XML).

 -   This allows diverse frontend technologies to communicate with the same backend service seamlessly.

+##  REST API -- Http Verbs

+-   REST is an architectural style for designing network applications.

+-   RESTful APIs are widely used to enable communication between clients and servers over the internet.

+-   GET: Retrieves a list of all items.     **Example: GET /items**

+-   POST: Creates or add a new item with the data sent in the request body.    **Example: POST /items**

+-   PUT {id}: Update or replace the item with the specified unique id.    **Example: PUT /items/{id}**

+-   GET {id}: Retrieves the item with the specified unique id.    **Example: GET /items/{id}**

+-   DELETE {id}: Deletes the item with the unique id.    **Example: DELETE /items/{id}**